 Hagrid’s Magical Creatures Motorbike Adventure – If you want to go on this ride during your trip then going straight to this ride should be your priority when arriving at the park.

-Harry Potter And The Forbidden Journey – Situated inside the Hogwarts Castle this 4D motion simulation ride can see wait times of between 40 minutes and 75 minutes later in the day.
+Harry Potter And The Forbidden Journey – Situated inside Hogwarts Castle the Harry Potter And The Forbidden Journey ride isn’t a rollercoaster and instead, is a motion simulation ride that often sees standby wait times of between 40 minutes and 75 minutes later in the day.